hamadkalbat/VisionProject/README.md

 This repository provides a training and evaluation framework for the ConvNeXt-Tiny architecture applied to three image classification benchmarks:

-- FGVC Aircraft
+- FGVC-Aircraft
-- Oxford Flowers 102
+- Oxford Flowers-102
 - Food-101

 Each dataset is trained and evaluated independently using a transfer learning approach.
 The models leverage pretrained weights on ImageNet-1K.